Choosing a school for your child is a very important decision. When you add moving countries, and the possibility of it

 It gives them ‘the chance to be active, to be a leader, to be part of a team, to win, to lose, to make mistakes, to learn from them, to make friends and most of all to be the best they can be.’
 Fraser outlines that ‘the barriers to women progressing in the workplace isn’t that they don’t win the race, it’s that they don’t even make it to the starting line as they lack the confidence and courage to compete’.

-Netball provides girls with the confidence to compete, determination to follow their dreams and the means to settle into a new environment quickly and confidently.
-We want to inspire and encourage as many girls to love the game and for girls to be confident and equipped to stand on that starting line.
+Netball provides girls with the confidence to compete and the determination to follow their dreams.
+It also provides the means to settle into a new environment quickly and confidently.
+We want to inspire and encourage as many girls to love the game.
+For girls to be confident and equipped to stand on that starting line.

 Find more articles like this here: www.internationalschoolparent.com/articles/

 Want to write for us?
 You can submit an article for consideration here: www.internationalschoolparent.submittable.com